aapetsi/mpharma-challenge/README.md

 **Additional information:**

 1. Make sure your postgres server is up and running
+2. Make sure `mailhog` is up and running
-2. Depending on your local installation of `python`, you can run the commands with just `python <command>`
+3. Depending on your local installation of `python`, you can run the commands with just `python <command>`

 ## Contributing